 The chorus experience may include public concerts, singing with professional soloists, singing at fundraisers, and culminates in your appearance in a fully staged opera in a professional theatre for three days of production (Get ready for standing ovations from an adoring audience).

-Come join us for the adventure – it will be an experience of a lifetime!
+Come join us for the adventure – it will be the experience of a lifetime!

-The soloists’ program is independently administered by TCO.
-The soloists must apply for audition starting in June every year.
+The soloists must apply for audition starting in summer every year.
 Upon fulfilling the requirements of different voice types, soloists will be offered assigned roles in the opera(s) for the upcoming season.
 Soloists will be guided in a learning and discovery process involving understanding of the text, intent, pronunciation, and style followed by the exploration of expression through physicality.